Rosanne Cash: 1978–1980: First American release

-Her self-titled debut album was recorded in 1978, but Ariola never released it in the United States, and it has since become a collector's item.
-Mainly recorded and produced in Munich, Germany, with German-based musicians, it also included three tracks recorded in Nashville and produced by Crowell.
+Cash recorded her self-titled debut album in 1978, but Ariola never released it in the United States.
+It has since become a collector's item.
+Mainly recorded and produced in Munich, Germany, with German-based musicians, it included three tracks recorded in Nashville and produced by Crowell.
 Though Cash was unhappy with the album, it attracted the attention of Columbia Records, which offered her a recording contract.

 She began playing with Crowell's band The Cherry Bombs in California clubs.
-Crowell and Cash married in 1979, and Cash started work on her first Columbia LP.
+Crowell and Cash married in 1979.

+That year Cash started work on her first Columbia LP.
 The album, Right or Wrong, was released in early 1980, and produced three Top 25 singles.
 The first, "No Memories Hangin' Around", a duet with country singer Bobby Bare, reached 17 on the Country Singles chart in 1979.
 It was followed by "Couldn't Do Nothing Right" and "Take Me, Take Me" in 1980.
-Cash, pregnant with her first child, was unable to tour in support of the album, which was nevertheless a critical success.
+Although Cash was pregnant with her first child and unable to tour in support of the album, it was a critical success.
 Cash and Crowell moved to Nashville in 1981.